dilab/react-simple-cart/README.md

 # React Simple Cart

 This is a very simple shopping cart powered by React.
-No state container such as Redux and no router is used in this project.
+No state containers such as Redux or router is used in this project.

-This project is used to demonstrate the power of React and is built while learning the fundamentals of React, I hope you find it useful.
+We developed this project when learning the fundamentals of React.
+It demonstrates the power of React.
+Hope you find it useful.

 ## Screenshots